 We sampled slow cooker acorn squash with apples and for the very first time in his adult life, my husband was not only willing to eat it but requested seconds.
 This was our favorite veggie side dish last fall so I couldn’t wait to bring it out again this year.

 What toppings can I add to a slowcooker acorn squash recipe?

 The ingredients are really simple.
 You can mix and match the toppings to your taste.
 I would love to add chopped toasted pecans but my kids might revolt.

-This is one of our go to weeknight meal ideas but it would be an amazing item on your Thanksgiving menu.
-It’s perfect for the holiday because it all happens far away from your oven and doesn’t require another casserole dish!
+This is one of our go-to weeknight meal ideas but it would be an amazing Thanksgiving side dish.
+It’s perfect for your Thanksgiving menu because all the cooking happens in the slow cooker far away from your oven.
+It won’t dirty up another casserole dish, either!

-To round out the rest of our menu, I made our favorite mustard roasted potatoes.
+To round out the rest of our menu, I made our favorite mustard roasted potatoes and a roasted pork tenderloin.
 You can get the full recipe here.
-I rubbed 2 pork tenderloins with a bit of olive oil and seasonings and put them right on the pan with the potatoes for a one pan supper.
+I rubbed 2 pork tenderloins with a bit of olive oil and seasonings and put them right on the pan with the potatoes for a one-pan supper.

 - 1/2 cup apple cider

 - 1 large acorn squash cut in half, seeds removed